 The submandibular gland is the second of the three major head salivary glands, after the parotid and before the sublingual gland.
-It is situated both superiorly and inferiorly to the posterior aspect of the mandible in the submandibular triangle of the neck and makes up part of the floor of the oral cavity.
+It is situated inferior and deep to the ramus of the mandible in the submandibular triangle of the neck and makes up part of the floor of the oral cavity.

 The mylohyoid muscle runs through the lobules of the gland and sections it off into superficial and deep parts.
 The superficial portion of the submandibular gland can be seen in the submandibular triangle of the neck and is covered by the investing layer of deep cervical fascia.